-Panic Disorder Symptoms The Link Between Agoraphobia and Fear of Leaving the House By Sheryl Ankrom, MS, LCPC Sheryl Ankrom, MS, LCPC LinkedIn Sheryl Ankrom is a clinical professional counselor and nationally certified clinical mental health counselor specializing in anxiety disorders.
-Learn about our editorial process Updated on July 08, 2020 Medically reviewed Verywell Mind articles are reviewed by board-certified physicians and mental healthcare professionals.
+Panic Disorder Symptoms Fear of Leaving the House May Be a Sign of Agoraphobia By Sheryl Ankrom, MS, LCPC Sheryl Ankrom, MS, LCPC LinkedIn Sheryl Ankrom is a clinical professional counselor and nationally certified clinical mental health counselor specializing in anxiety disorders.
+Learn about our editorial process Updated on March 06, 2023 Medically reviewed Verywell Mind articles are reviewed by board-certified physicians and mental healthcare professionals.
 Medical Reviewers confirm the content is thorough and accurate, reflecting the latest evidence-based research.
 Content is reviewed before publication and upon substantial updates.
 Learn more. by Steven Gans, MD Medically reviewed by Steven Gans, MD Steven Gans, MD is board-certified in psychiatry and is an active supervisor, teacher, and mentor at Massachusetts General Hospital.
 Learn about our Medical Review Board Print Daisy-Daisy / Getty Images Often mischaracterized merely as a "fear of leaving your house," agoraphobia is actually a disorder that encompasses the anxiety of being in certain situations for which escape is difficult or potentially embarrassing, or where help is not readily available.
 More specifically, the focus is on the fear of having a panic attack in such situations.
-Diagnosis Agoraphobia refers to the fear of being in places or situations from which escape might be difficult (or embarrassing) or in which help may not be available in the event of an unexpected panic attack.
+Understanding Agoraphobia Agoraphobia refers to the fear of being in places or situations from which escape might be difficult (or embarrassing) or in which help may not be available in the event of an unexpected panic attack.
 Although it is an anxiety disorder that can occur on its own, it's commonly a complication of panic disorder.
 While many people assume agoraphobia is simply a fear of open spaces, it's actually a more complex condition.
 In actuality, someone with agoraphobia is afraid to leave environments they know or consider to be safe.
 What's considered "safe" and "unsafe" varies depending on the person, but some types of situations that people with agoraphobia commonly consider "unsafe" include: Being alone outside the homeBeing in a crowd or standing in a lineBeing on a bridgeTraveling by bus, train, or automobile The fear associated with agoraphobia is so intense that a person will usually go to great lengths to avoid these situations.
 These avoidance behaviors can grow over time, significantly impairing the person's quality of life.
 In the most extreme cases, agoraphobia can develop into a fear of leaving one’s house altogether.
 The person's home becomes their “safe zone,” and they may avoid leaving their home for days, months, or even years.
-Overview of Agoraphobia Coping While not a substitute for professional treatment, for those who may otherwise receive no help, self-help is a good starting point.
+Coping While not a substitute for professional treatment, for those who may otherwise receive no help, self-help is a good starting point.
 The self-help strategies for agoraphobia outlined below can be used at home to help manage your symptoms.
 Learn Relaxation Techniques By learning and practicing relaxation techniques, you could reduce the level of your anxiety and the frequency of your panic attacks.
 You may even be able to defuse an attack in the making.
 Some popular relaxation strategies include deep breathing exercises, progressive muscle relaxation, yoga, mindfulness meditation, and visualization.
 These skills are generally easy to learn and can be practiced for short durations of time to effectively reduce anxiety.
 Keep Stress in Check Stress and anxiety seem to go hand in hand—increase one and the other will soon follow.
 Relaxation techniques can help you manage stress and anxiety in the moment and may also be helpful to deal with your stressors head-on.
 Identify those things causing you the most stress in your life so you can create a plan to eliminate them.
 Practice Systematic Desensitization The goal of systematic desensitization is to become gradually desensitized to the triggers that are causing your distress.
 The process usually starts with imagining yourself in progressively more anxiety-provoking situations and using relaxation techniques to combat your feelings of anxiety.
 Once you have successfully managed your anxiety in your imagination, you can use your relaxation techniques in real-life situations.
 This technique can be learned through a variety of self-help resources and applications, but it can be more helpful to learn desensitization through the guidance of a professional therapist.
 A Word From Verywell If you experience extreme anxiety or symptoms of agoraphobia, don't wait too long to seek help from a mental health professional.
 While it can be tempting to think you can solve this all on your own, often people need additional support in the form of therapy or medication to successfully manage agoraphobia.
 If you or a loved one are struggling with agoraphobia or another anxiety disorder, contact the Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 1-800-662-4357 for information on support and treatment facilities in your area.
 For more mental health resources, see our National Helpline Database.
 How Agoraphobia Is Linked to Social Anxiety Disorder Sources Verywell Mind uses only high-quality sources, including peer-reviewed studies, to support the facts within our articles.
 Read our editorial process to learn more about how we fact-check and keep our content accurate, reliable, and trustworthy.
 American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders.
 5th ed.
 Washington D.C.: 2013.
 By Sheryl Ankrom, MS, LCPC Sheryl Ankrom is a clinical professional counselor and nationally certified clinical mental health counselor specializing in anxiety disorders.
 See Our Editorial Process Meet Our Review Board Share Feedback Was this page helpful?
 Thanks for your feedback!
 What is your feedback?
 Other Helpful Report an Error Submit Speak to a Therapist for Panic Disorder Advertiser Disclosure × The offers that appear in this table are from partnerships from which Verywell Mind receives compensation.